- Committee on Foreign Investment in the U.S.

 22. Q: Why are there a number of metro area changes starting in the year 2013?

 A: The Office of Management and Budget (OMB) updates the criteria for delineating metropolitan areas once every ten years in conjunction with new population estimates from the decennial census.
-The 2013 data is the first year to reflect updated metro areas based on the 2010 Census.
-As a result, some areas no longer meet the criteria to be considered a metropolitan area and there are a number of new metropolitan areas starting in 2013.
-More information can be found here: http://www.census.gov/population/metro/.
+The 2013 data was the first year to reflect updated metro areas based on the 2010 Census.
+As a result, some areas no longer met the criteria to be considered a metropolitan area and there are a number of new metropolitan areas starting in 2013.
+More information can be found online from OMB and the Census Bureau.